Integrable systems, toric degenerations and Okounkov bodies

-We assume the following: \begin{itemize} \item[(a)] The family $\X$ is smooth away from the singular locus of the zero fiber $X_0$. \item[(b)] The family $\X$ is embedded in $\p^N \times \c$ for some projective space $\p^N$ such that the following hold: \begin{itemize} \item the map {$\pi$ is the restriction to $\X$ of the standard projection $\p^N \times \c \to \c$ to the second factor}, \item the action of $\T = (\c^*)^n$ on $X_0$ extends to a linear action of $\T$ on $\p^N \times \{0\}$, and \item the $\c^*$-action on $\X \setminus X_0$ {extends to} an action of $\c^*$ on {$\p^N \times \c$, where $\c^*$ acts standardly on the second factor and by a linear action on the first factor}. \end{itemize} \end{itemize} In addition, we also require that $\p^N \times \c$ (and hence $\X$) is equipped with a K\"ahler form which is compatible with that of $X$ in a sense we now explain: Let $\Omega$ be a K\"ahler form on $\p^N$ which is a constant multiple of a Fubini-Study K\"ahler form (see Remark \ref{rem-toric-int-system-multiple-FS}) and equip $\p^N \times \c$ with the product K\"ahler structure {given by $\Omega$ and the standard K\"ahler structure on $\c$.} We denote by $\tilde{\omega}$ (respectively $\omega_t$) the restriction of this product form to the smooth locus of the family $\X$ (respectively the fiber {$X_t:=\pi^{-1}(t)$}). {For $t \neq 0$, denote by $\rho_t$ the restriction of the isomorphism $\rho: X \times \c^* \to \X \setminus X_0$ to $X \times \{t\}$; this is an isomorphism of varieties between $X$ and the fiber $X_t$}. {Also let $T = (S^1)^n$ denote the compact torus, considered as a subgroup of $\T = (\c^*)^n$ in the standard fashion.} {With this notation in place we can state the following assumptions on our toric degenerations.} \begin{itemize} \item[(c)] The pull-back $\rho_1^*(\omega_1)$ {to $X$} coincides with the original K\"ahler form $\omega$ on $X$. \item[(d)] The K\"ahler form $\Omega$ on $\p^N$ is $T$-invariant; {in particular, $\omega_0$ is a $T$-invariant K\"ahler form on the toric variety $X_0$.} \end{itemize}
+We assume the following: \begin{itemize} \item[(a)] The family $\X$ is smooth away from the singular locus of the zero fiber $X_0$.
+In particular, the projective variety $X$ is smooth. \item[(b)] The family $\X$ is embedded in $\p^N \times \c$ as an algebraic subvariety for some projective space $\p^N$ such that the following hold: \begin{itemize} \item the map $\pi$ is the restriction to $\X$ of the standard projection $\p^N \times \c \to \c$ to the second factor, and \item the action of $\T = (\c^*)^n$ on $X_0$ extends to a linear action of $\T$ on $\p^N \times \{0\}$. \end{itemize} \end{itemize} Now let $\omega$ be a {fixed} K\"ahler structure on $X$, the general fiber of $\X$ (note $X$ is smooth by assumption (a) above).
+In our constructions, we also require that $\p^N \times \c$ (and hence $\X$) is equipped with a K\"ahler form which is compatible with $\omega$ in a sense we now explain.
+Namely, let $\Omega$ be a K\"ahler form on $\p^N$ which is a constant multiple of a Fubini-Study K\"ahler form (see Remark \ref{rem-toric-int-system-multiple-FS}) and equip $\p^N \times \c$ with the product K\"ahler structure {given by $\Omega$ and the standard K\"ahler structure on $\c$.} We denote by $\tilde{\omega}$ (respectively $\omega_t$) the restriction of this product form to the smooth locus of the family $\X$ (respectively the fiber {$X_t:=\pi^{-1}(t)$}). {For $t \neq 0$, denote by $\rho_t$ the restriction of the isomorphism $\rho: X \times \c^* \to \X \setminus X_0$ to $X \times \{t\}$; this is an isomorphism of varieties between $X$ and the fiber $X_t$}.
+Also let $T = (S^1)^n$ denote the compact torus, considered as a subgroup of $\T = (\c^*)^n$ in the standard fashion.
+With this notation in place we can state the following assumptions on our toric degenerations. \begin{itemize} \item[(c)] The pull-back $\rho_1^*(\omega_1)$ {to $X$} coincides with the original K\"ahler form $\omega$ on $X$. \item[(d)] The K\"ahler form $\Omega$ on $\p^N$ is $T$-invariant; {in particular, $\omega_0$ is a $T$-invariant K\"ahler form on the toric variety $X_0$.} \end{itemize}